 What Is Alcoholic Hepatitis?

 Alcoholic hepatitis is an inflammation of the liver caused by excessive alcohol consumption.
-According to the American Liver Foundation, alcoholic hepatitis occurs in up to 35 percent of heavy drinkers.
+According to the American Liver Foundation1, alcoholic hepatitis occurs in up to 35 percent of heavy drinkers.

 The condition varies in severity.
 Milder cases may develop slowly, and are often reversible if they are caught in time.
 Severe cases may develop quickly, and lead to life-threatening complications.

 How Does Alcoholic Hepatitis Develop?

 When you drink alcohol, your liver is responsible for breaking it down and removing it from your system.
 If you drink more than your liver can effectively process, it can place that organ under a lot of stress.
 If you do this chronically, it can eventually cause inflammation, the death of liver cells, and damage to your liver’s tissue.

-Within the spectrum of alcohol-related liver disease, alcoholic hepatitis is more serious than fatty liver, but not as severe as cirrhosis.
+Within the spectrum of alcohol-related liver disease2, alcoholic hepatitis is more serious than fatty liver, but not as severe as cirrhosis.
 However, it can still be life-threatening.
 Although alcoholic hepatitis generally develops slowly over time, in its acute form it can develop suddenly.
 This can rapidly lead to liver failure and even death.

 Unlike viral forms of hepatitis (such as hepatitis B or hepatitis C), alcoholic hepatitis is not contagious.
 It is caused by alcohol use, not by a transmittable infection.

 Who Is at Risk for Developing Alcoholic Hepatitis?

 Alcoholic hepatitis is usually the result of excessive drinking over an extended period of time.

 How much is too much?
-The minimum threshold for high risk is approximately 40 grams of alcohol per day for a woman, and 50-60 grams per day for men.
+The minimum threshold for high risk3 is approximately 40 grams of alcohol per day for a woman, and 50-60 grams per day for men.
 This is about 3-4 standard drinks per day.
-As for how long it takes, according to The World Journal of Hepatology, people with alcoholic hepatitis have often drank at least 80 grams per day (more than 5 standard drinks) for over 5 years.
+As for how long it takes, according to The World Journal of Hepatology, people with alcoholic hepatitis have often drank at least 80 grams4 per day (more than 5 standard drinks) for over 5 years.